-Iwazo Kajima, second-generation leader, established Kajima Gumi in 1880 and started a railway subcontracting business, taking the opportunity of the Tsuruga Line expanded into dam construction to meet the rapidly growing demand for electricity, including Japan's first concrete high dam, of the Parent)
+Iwazo Kajima, second-generation leader, established Kajima Gumi in 1880 and started a railway subcontracting business, taking the opportunity of the Tsuruga Line construction.
+He built a substantial reputation in the railway field and expanded into dam construction to meet the rapidly growing demand for electricity, including Japan's first concrete high dam, the Ohmine Dam, which contributed to Japan's development.